 Guard band NB-IoT

-Guard band NB-IoT should operate in 900/1800 MHz frequency bands, provided that the NB-IoT RB band edge is placed at least 200 kHz away from the LTE channel edge.
-The usage of guard band NB-IoT within CEPT is foreseen only for LTE channel bandwidth of 10 MHz or higher.
-Operators may deploy guard band NB-IoT for smaller channel bandwidth in between their blocks, if agreed.
+Unless bilaterally agreed, guard band NB-IoT should operate in 900/1800 MHz frequency bands, provided that the NB-IoT RB band edge is placed at least 200 kHz away from the LTE channel edge.
+The usage of guard band NB-IoT is possible in LTE channel bandwidth of 10 MHz or higher.

+Mobile operators may deploy guard band NB-IoT for smaller channel bandwidth in between their blocks, , if agreed by bilateral agreements.